 Degree Programs and Admissions Procedures

 The Sociology department offers five graduate programs, including the Ph.D. and Master's degrees, two dual degrees, and graduate coursework for non-degree seeking students, classified as Special.
-The programs, brief descriptions, and instructions on how to apply are listed below.
+The programs, brief descriptions, and instructions on how to apply are listed below, and formal learning outcomes can be accessed here.
 Note that international students have additional requirements.
 Applications for M.A. and Ph.D. study are reviewed only once a year.

 For more information on program requirements, see the Graduate Handbook.

 For information on admissions not covered below, please contact our Director of Graduate Admissions Natasha Sarkisian at firstname.lastname@example.org.

 |Ph.D.||The Ph.D. program is organized around the theme Social Economy and Social Justice: Gender, Race, and Class in a Global Context, and prepares students for a variety of careers as university and college faculty and as researchers and decision makers in business, the public sector, and non-profit organizations.
 The primary criteria for admission are academic performance and promise of outstanding independent work.||Submit, in addition to the Grad School of Arts and Sciences requirements, a statement of purpose, a writing sample, and any other information that might enhance your candidacy.
 GREs are required.
 Apply online.
 The deadline for application is January 2.|